karanja-john/Group10_Phase4/README.md

      Recommendation: Brands should establish a continuous feedback loop.
 By actively monitoring social media sentiments, brands can be agile, addressing concerns in real-time, and iterating their products based on real customer feedback.

-For potential investors, the primary takeaways is   the general positive sentiment around the products and the high levels of brand/product awareness in the market.
+For potential investors, the primary takeaways are   the general positive sentiment around the products and the high levels of brand/product awareness in the market.
 Investing in these products or in companies producing these products might be a worthwhile consideration given the current positive sentiment

 ##  Future Enhancements